-Vanderbilt MAcc Valuation Class of 2013
+Vanderbilt MAcc Valuation 2013

 Max Dutcher’s interests range from chemistry (which led him to a strong undergraduate program at Furman); to playing music (his favorite release); to entrepreneurship (he started and ultimately sold a dorm-based snack-food business in college); to conservation and sustainability (in his senior year, he helped start a fully functioning organic farm).